Tenth Acre Farm

 Borage is also popularly used as a border for strawberry beds.
 (I like to grow chives with my strawberries, too!)

 All in all, borage is a wonderfully delightful flower, useful herb, and a powerhouse in the garden.
-As comfrey’s cousin, we shouldn’t be too surprised of how well it supports our garden goals and improves biodiversity!
+As comfrey’s cousin, we shouldn’t be too surprised at how well it supports our garden goals and improves biodiversity!

 Have you grown borage in your garden?